mxcd/gitops-cli/README.md

   key: value
 ```

-To ensure intercompatibility with K8s and vault, the following rules apply:
 If the name is not given in the file, the name will be inferred from the filename.
 The file extension `.gitops.secret.enc.y[a]ml` will be removed.

 ```yaml